jd28/rollnw/tools/client/README.md

 - The client is viewer-first.
 It does not yet provide new-area creation or a complete editor for every object aggregate.
 - Native CAF area save is implemented.
-Structural placement and membership editing are currently limited to Creature and Placeable; other placed kinds are selectable and inspectable but do not all have structural commands.
+Structural placement and membership editing are currently limited to Creature, Placeable, and Item; other placed kinds are selectable and inspectable but do not all have structural commands.
 - Encounter spawn lists require a dedicated editor; they are not flattened into generic Details rows.